 Handing Things On in the Dark.
 The dark silent time of this year has lasted for 9 months, in Covid.
 “The whole meaning of your life is in the current matter happening now.”
 No explaining it.
 “To be deeply in Zen is to be deeply in how to express it.”
 The first vaccines are here.
 The mysterious freedoms of this time, welcoming the new year, and a tour of the deep thick dark of midnight.
 John reads poems by Gerard Manly Hopkins, Anna Swir, Czeslaw Milosz, and more.
 Music from Jordan McConnell & Amaryllis Fletcher.
 PZI Zen Online, as recorded Jan 3, 2021.

-PZI Zen Online: John Tarrant on the Journey into Awakening in zen, in our lives, and how it purifies.
+John Tarrant on the journey into awakening in Zen and in our lives, and how it purifies.
 Deshan’s cart full of Diamond Sutra commentaries and our own strategies of resistance.
 Music from Jesse Cardin, Amaryllis Fletcher, Jordan McConnell.
-As recorded Nov.
-15 2020.
+PZI Zen Online, as recorded November 15, 2020.

-PZI Zen Online: Solstice and the big wheels turn.
+Solstice and the big wheels turn.
 Juneteenth celebrations & demonstrations are encouraging.
 Navigating and feeling the covid bardos of long confinement.
 Has nothing happened?
 Maybe all sorts of things are happening?
 “We can’t stay here long.”
 What is a border?
 Old injustices are looming.
 Readings from Slave Narratives, poetry of Li Bai, Alberto Rios, Czeslaw Milosz.
-As recorded June 21 2020.
+Sunday Zen session recorded June 21, 2020.